Question: 01 Click the Exhibit button.

 Answer:

--> A, C, D, and are incorrect based on the above.
-Also, and are incorrect syntax.
+-> A, C, D, and G are incorrect based on the above.
+Also, C and G are incorrect syntax.

 11. Given: